 Continue reading ›Halloweekend Safety – October 31st is Halloween.
 While the modern tradition of Halloween is more about dressing up in costumes and collecting candy, Halloween originated with the ancient Celtic festival of Samhain when people lit bonfires and wore costumes to ward off spirits.
 Samhain Throughout the Years By 43 AD, the Roman Empire had conquered…

 Continue reading ›Halloween is one of the most dangerous nights of the year for pedestrians.
 Children are more than twice as likely to be hit by a car and killed on Halloween than on any other night of the year.
-Use caution this Halloween to keep roads safe for everyone.
-Pedestrians On Halloween Be as predictable as possible to…
+Use caution this Halloween and Halloweekend to keep roads safe for everyone.
+Pedestrians On Halloween Be as predictable as…

 Continue reading ›Halloween Safety Month is upon us.
 October is designated Halloween Safety Month each year.
 The goals?
 Highlighting security measures, including making costumes visible and well-fitting, supervising trick-or-treaters, checking candy for safety, and ensuring the homes and yards are safe for visitors.
 Before participating in Halloween events and activities, take time to review safety tips with…